dkaslovsky/calendar-tasks/README.md

 </br>

 ## Usage
-`calendar-tasks` is a simple tool for tracking scheduled tasks from the commandline.
+`calendar-tasks` is a simple tool for tracking scheduled tasks from the command line.

 To check tasks for the next `n` days, pass `n` as the argument to `calendar-tasks`.
 For example: